 Moisture can be a problem as well.
 Moisture can attack the lids on your jars and cause them to rust.
 If the rust is bad enough, it can eat completely through the lid and allow the food inside to become contaminated and the seals to fail.
 Again, there goes your food and your work.

 If you will be using a space where it is necessary to stack your jars, be careful of the seals.
 Many manufacturers recommend stacking no more than two jars high.
-If you must stack use some sort of rigid separator such as cardboard or even a thin sheet of plywood.
+If you must stack use some sort of rigid separators such as cardboard or even a thin sheet of plywood.
 This will keep the jars from coming in direct contact with the lids below them and help to distribute the weight of the upper layer more evenly across the bottom layer.

 How to Store Your Canned Goods at Home